 The walk takes you past the farmyard pond, home to geese and ducks and alongside the famous Devon earth banked hedgerows covered in wild flowers.
 These hedge banks were built by hand over 1000 years ago!

 When you walk down through the second field you have a beautiful view of Iddesleigh village with most cottages having thatched roofs and the walls made of cob (earth, stone and straw).
 This field is like a giant staircase with ‘steps’ created by natural erosion and accentuated by animals walking along the side of the hill.

-The stream running through the valley is called Pixton Brook.
-After crossing over the style you walk through a woodland ascending sharply and passing a watercress pond back up to our Joey’s paddock returning you to our Conservatory Tea Room where you can treat yourself to a well-earned Devonshire cream tea or coffee and cakes.
+The stream running through the valley is called Pixton Brook and you will walk alongside this to the far end of the field.
+Head through the small gate and walk through a woodland ascending sharply and passing a watercress pond back up to our Joey’s paddock returning you to our Conservatory Tea Room where you can treat yourself to a well-earned Devonshire cream tea or coffee and cakes.